Elastifile/elastifile-provisioner-csi/README.md

 ## Overview

 Elastifile ECFS provisioner plugin implements an interface between CSI enabled Container Orchestrator (CO) and ECFS cluster.

-It allows dynamically provisioning ECFS volumes and attaching them to workloads.
+The plugin allows dynamically provisioning ECFS volumes, creating volume snapshots, creating volumes from volume snapshots, and attaching them to workloads.

 Current implementation of ECFS CSI plugin was tested in Kubernetes environment (requires Kubernetes 1.11+).

-* For details about configuration and deployment of the plugin, see documentation under [docs/deploy.md](docs/deploy.md).
+* For details about configuring and deploying the plugin, see [docs/deploy.md](docs/deploy.md).

-* For example usage of the plugin, see examples under [examples/README.md](examples/README.md)
+* For example use of the plugin, e.g. creating a volume or a snapshot, see [docs/examples.md](docs/examples.md)
 * For development information, see [docs/develop.md](docs/develop.md)

-* Deployment manifests are located under [deploy/](deploy)